-Moreover, it can be seen that, at an individual load bus, either a positive or a negative contribution can be dominant (see for instance buses 23, 24, 50 and 51), or the contributions of various generators compensate each other to a large extent (see for instance buses 37 and 42).
+As for the load voltage sensitivities, the individual contributions of the generators show that each generator strongly impacts load buses in a certain vicinity and can have either a positive or a negative effect on the voltage magnitude.
+Moreover, it can be seen that, at an individual load bus, either a positive or a negative contribution can be dominant (see for instance Bus 28, 29, 50 and 51), or the contributions of various generators compensate each other to a large extent (see for instance Bus 37).